juliomaqueda/blender-uvcs/README.md

 ## Roadmap

 There are many features I would like to include in the add-on, having as immediate elements:
+- Informing about incoming changes
+- Updating to latest version
 - Detecting moved files
-- Switching to changeset, label, or shelveset
-- Creating label
+- Creating labels
 - Showing extra info when the workspace has pending changes
 - Shelving